SHUBHANSHU-creator/golang-task/Readme.txt

 task.go is the main file containing all the routes
-The server will run at port 8080 url for postman:  http://localhost:8080/
+The server will run at port 8080
+To run: just type "go run task.go" in the terminal url for postman:  http://localhost:8080/

 There are 5 routes